Mark Wolf : Associate Artist

 - Browse events featuring music by Mark Wolf

-Wolf's concert music has received recognition through commissions by the 2014 soundSCAPE Festival, British Harpsichord Society, clarinettist Ona Cardona, the Taylor Wessing Photographic Portrait Prize.
-His works have been premiered at venues such as Auditorium Città di Maccagno Italy, Handel House London, St Martin-in-the-Fields, the National Portrait Gallery and the Melbourne Recital Centre.
+Wolf's concert music has received recognition through commissions by the British Harpsichord Society, clarinettist Ona Cardona and the Taylor Wessing Photographic Portrait Prize; premiered at venues including Handel House London, St Martin-in-the-Fields, the National Portrait Gallery UK and the Melbourne Recital Centre.
 In 2009, the Melbourne Symphony Orchestra commissioned a work from Wolf as part of their Cybec 21st Century Australian Composers Program.

-Mark Wolf is also and active film composer, having composed scores for numerous short films and animations, as well as music for television.
+Mark Wolf is also an active film composer, currently working on his first feature film score.
+He has composed scores for numerous short films and animations, as well as music for television.
 His credits include: ABC TV - Inside Business and ABC Online - Catch Up and The Vault.

 |A succession of madness : orchestra (2009)||Commissioned for the MSO Cybec 21st Century Australian Composers Program|